 One dominating answer to this question is that science is a human endeavor.
 As humans, scientists have innate biases and pressures that influence how studies are conducted and reported2.
 Reporting that a study obtained favorable results can be rewarded with study publication, increased status, job security, professional accolades, grant funding, and more.
 Research conducted by commercial entities has even larger pressures as scientific evidence can be critical to investor support and the success of the company by providing evidence that the product in question actually ‘works’.
 Accordingly, unfavorable findings can make or break an entire company.

-When these pressures and motivations meet the multiverse of different ways, studies can be conducted, data analyzed and reported, and the dissemination of invalid or irreproducible findings can occur.
-For example, it has been posited that data produced from a neuroimaging experiment can be plausibly analyzed in ~7,000 different ways4.
+When these pressures and motivations meet the multiverse of different ways, studies can be conducted, data analysed and reported, and the dissemination of invalid or irreproducible findings can occur.
+For example, it has been posited that data produced from a neuroimaging experiment can be plausibly analysed in ~7,000 different ways4.
 If during analysis 6,990 of the different analyses produce unfavorable results, only the 10 favorable results could be selectively reported.
 Given the overwhelming pattern of unfavorable results, these 10 selectively reported favorable findings could be false positives.
 Consequently, the selective publication of these 10 favorable results while hiding the 6,990 unfavorable results would make these invalid findings appear credible and bias an entire research area by promoting theories and work that assume such results are credible.
 As scientists who are trusted sources of knowledge, we have a responsibility to report our scientific process and findings (positive, null, or negative) in a way that is visible and verifiable to the public so that the true credibility of the reported results can be investigated.
 This is where Open Science comes in.